IT TAKES A VILLAGE

 A cryptic note from Kochanski had appeared on his phone this morning with instructions to bring George to Saburia to visit his father over the summer.

 After her dinner with Mary, she met him at the dark end of a carpeted passageway in the Chinese quarters.
 They exited toward the beach under a doorway camera that blinked and turned to follow their movement.
-Its twin on the outside watched as they made their way toward the dark ocean.
+A twin on the outside watched as they made their way toward the dark ocean.

 Awkwardly, they held hands and put distance between them and the building until they could talk freely, yelling above the deafening waves which pushed up hills of sand.